Music producers: what software to choose

 Choosing the right DAW can be a tough decision.
 Let On Track Cuts' Gary Hiebner help you make the right one...

-Choosing the right DAW (Digital Audio Workstation) for your music productions can be one of the toughest decisions.
+Choosing the right DAW (Digital Audio Workstation) for your music production projects can be one of the toughest decisions.

 There’s quite a few of them on the market, all with different features and workflow methods.